 Boom.
 That's the proper word to describe the state of the market in CBD eliquid at the moment.
 It's big, getting bigger and many people say (and let this be noted from the very start that there can be no official medical claims made here...) has turned their lives around.
-There's 1,000 new users a month.
+There are 1,000 new users a month.
 And more recently Vapemate has worked with its sister site CBD Club, to introduce a new range of CBD eliquid flavours to the market.

 CBD is alleged to have helped a number of people with disorders such as anxiety and arthritis to helping people with more serious conditions such as Parkinson's Disease, epilepsy and even cancer.
-Again there is no official position on the effects of cannabis on health, or CBD, and no health claims can be made by sellers.
+Again there is no official position on the effects of cannabis on health or CBD, and no health claims can be made by sellers.

-Of course cannabis is illegal and a controlled substance, whereas CBD is an extract and is perfectly legal to purchase.
-There are cases of people who have acquired cannabis from a dealer – for medical reasons, but found themselves in hot water.
+Of course, cannabis is illegal and a controlled substance, whereas CBD is an extract and is perfectly legal to purchase.
+There are cases of people who have acquired cannabis from a dealer – for medical reasons but found themselves in hot water.

 CBD, while still regulated, can be purchased legitimately in shops and online without worry of reprisal.

 Legalising Cannabis - The Current Debates

 In February, the Daily Express reported that Labour MPs had turned on each other over whether or not cannabis should be legalised.

 MP Paul Flynn was expecting a second reading of his bill to legalise cannabis, but earlier debates went on too long for the cannabis bill to be heard.
 The MP described it as 'Filibustering' - when a debate is deliberately dragged out so that a following bill can't be heard.

 Mr Flynn's bill is due for its second reading in July.